Avicii: 2013–2014: True

-On 8 March 2014, Bergling's Instagram account confirmed a collaboration with Madonna, and he is credited for co-writing and co-producing some of the tracks on her Rebel Heart album, released in 2015.
-On 21 March 2014, Bergling released a remixed edition of his album True titled True: Avicii By Avicii containing remixes by himself of all the tracks, excluding "Heart Upon My Sleeve" for unknown reasons.
-The promotion of this album was supposed to begin at the 2014 Ultra Music Festival, but Bergling announced he had been hospitalised on 28 March, and was unable to play his closing set at the festival.
-On 28 March 2014, FIFA and Sony Music Entertainment announced that Bergling would be collaborating with Carlos Santana, Wyclef Jean and Alexandre Pires for the official FIFA World Cup Anthem titled "Dar um Jeito (We Will Find a Way)".
-The anthem was performed at the FIFA World Cup closing ceremony on 13 July 2014.
+In March 2014, Avicii released a remixed edition of his album True titled True: Avicii By Avicii, containing his remixes of all the tracks except "Heart Upon My Sleeve".
+The album's promotion was supposed to begin at the 2014 Ultra Music Festival, but Avicii was hospitalised on 28 March and was unable to play his closing set at the festival.

+In April 2014, in collaboration with Carlos Santana, Wyclef Jean, and Alexandre Pires, Avicii released the official 2014 FIFA World Cup anthem, "Dar um Jeito (We Will Find a Way)", which was performed at the closing ceremony in July 2014.
+It was also included on the album 2014 FIFA World Cup, which was released in the US in May 2014.

+In May 2014, "Wake Me Up" was nominated for Top Radio Song and won Top Dance/Electronic Song at the 2014 Billboard Music Awards.

-In July 2014, Bergling released his single "Lay Me Down".
-He also produced and collaborated with Chris Martin from Coldplay, co-writing and co-producing the track "A Sky Full of Stars" from the band's sixth studio album Ghost Stories, released on 19 May 2014.
-He also played and recorded the piano parts on the track.
-"A Sky Full of Stars" was released on 3 May as the second single from Ghost Stories.
-"Lovers on the Sun", a track Bergling co-produced with David Guetta, was released on 30 June 2014.
+Avicii collaborated with Chris Martin from Coldplay, co-writing, co-producing, and playing piano for the track "A Sky Full of Stars" from the band's sixth studio album, Ghost Stories, which was released in May 2014.

+"Lovers on the Sun", a track Avicii co-produced with David Guetta, was released in June 2014.

+In 2014, Avicii collaborated with Madonna to produce the tracks "Wash All Over Me" and "Rebel Heart" for her 2015 album, Rebel Heart; the tracks were leaked in December 2014.